-FREN 1002 Elementary French II 3 class hours 3 Credits

-Prerequisite: FREN 1001 or at least one year of French in high school

-This course is a continuation of FREN 1001.
+FREN 1002 \\ Elementary French II 3 class hours 3 Credits Prerequisite: FREN 1001 or at least one year of French in high school This course is a continuation of FREN 1001.
 Language laboratory attendance is required.

-FREN 2001 Intermediate French I

-Prerequisite: FREN 1002 or at least two years of French in high school

-This course is a review of the essentials of French with a primary endeavor to develop the ability to read and converse automatically.
+Intermediate French I \\ FREN 2001 3 class hours 3 Credits Prerequisite: FREN 1002 or at least two years of French in high school This course is a review of the essentials of French with a primary endeavor to develop the ability to read and converse automatically.
 It also involves continued study of French culture.
 Language laboratory attendance is required.

-FREN 2002 Intermediate French II

-Prerequisite: FREN 2001 or at least three years of French in high school This course is a continuation of FREN 2001.
+FREN 2002 Intermediate French II 3 class hours 3 Credits Prerequisite: FREN 2001 or at least three years of French in high school This course is a continuation of FREN 2001.
 It also involves continued study of French culture.
 Language laboratory attendance is required.